Strip Search (web series): Format

 Strip Search featured twelve cartoonists, living together for the length of the show, competing for a grand prize of $15,000 and a year working in Penny Arcade's offices, including its production resources.
 The show used progressive elimination to narrow down the initial group of twelve artists to a final winner.
 While living in a large pineapple-themed house, the artists were given challenges each episode ranging from creative to legal to physical, with the winner or winners of each receiving a prize.

 The winner of the last challenge each day had to choose two of the artists to go head-to-head and compete to stay in the game.
 Elimination candidates met the Penny Arcade creators, Mike Krahulik and Jerry Holkins, and after selecting two random concepts then created an original comic strip based on fusing the concepts.
 The winner goes back to the house to continue competing while the loser is eliminated.
-Several episodes deviated from this format at Krahulik and Holkins' decision, such as eliminating multiple people and returning a previously eliminated contestants.
+Several episodes deviated from this format at Krahulik and Holkins' decision, such as eliminating multiple people and returning previously eliminated contestants.